Furore over Spanish soccer kiss grows as prosecutors launch probe against federation chief | Politics

 Furore over Spanish soccer kiss grows as prosecutors launch probe against federation chief

 The move increased the pressure on Rubiales, the president of the Royal Spanish Football Federation (RFEF), who was suspended by FIFA on Saturday amid a furore over the incident at the ceremony following Spain's World Cup win in Sydney on Aug.
-20. RFEF has called regional federations to an urgent meeting on Monday to evaluate the situation, which has spiralled into a national row over women's rights, macho behaviour and sexual abuse.
+20. RFEF regional chiefs were locked in a marathon meeting on Monday to evaluate the situation, which has spiralled into a national row over women's rights, macho behaviour and sexual abuse.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)